 4. CBD Is Snake Oil

-There is scientific evidence to support that CBD interacts with your body’s endocannabinoid system, which is said to regulate the body’s homeostasis, mood, immunity, and pain perception.
+There is scientific evidence to support that CBD interacts with your body’s endocannabinoid system, which is said to regulate many systems of the body.
 CBD communicates with the endocannabinoid system’s CB1 and CB2 receptors.
-This produces the calming, focusing, soreness-relieving effects that many users discuss.
+This promotes the wellness effects that many users discuss.

 However, many people give up on CBD after trying just one product, saying that it just didn’t do the trick for them.
 Others say that it’s snake oil and utterly ineffective.
 There are many logical reasons that these individuals didn’t experience the benefits of CBD as quickly as they would have liked.